kristenjacobs/container-networking/2-single-l2-network/README.md

 An example of creating a single L2 network of 2 nodes, each containing 2 networks namespaces (containers), connected via a bridge.

-Creates the 2 VMs (container-networking-1 and container-networking-2:
+Create the 2 VMs (container-networking-1 and container-networking-2):

 ```
 vagrant up